DeathTBO/Unity3D-SerializedAssetDatabase/README.md

 ## What Is It?

-This repo contains a way to serialize/deserialize UnityEngine.Objects (assets) to Json.Net.
-It was developed using C#, and required Netwonsoft's Json.Net library to work.
+This repo contains a way to load UnityEngine.Objects (assets) with a path relative to the assets folder.
+The SerializedAsset<T> class allows for easy use with Json.Net.

 ## How Does It Work?

 A scriptable object contains a serialized dictionary which stores paths as keys, and the assets as values.
+These assets can be loaded via "SerializedAssetDatabase.Instance.LoadAsset<T>(path)" where the path is relative to the assets folder.
+For example, "Assets/MyGameAssets/Player.prefab".
+It will return null if no asset was found.

 The SerializedAsset<T> class serializes only the path to the object.
-At runtime the asset is retrieved using this path as the dictionary key.
-It's handled automatically, and should be hassel free.
+At runtime the asset is retrieved using this path as the dictionary key, and assigns the asset as type T to the the "SerializedAsset.Asset" property.
+This is handled in the getter.
+It will return null if no asset was found.

 ## How Do I Set It Up?